jentery/engl429C/index.md

 What do we learn from talking about novels with an audience?

 Please identify an assigned novel and create part (3 to 5 minutes) of a podcast episode that reviews the novel for a specific audience of your choice.
 The episode should be composed with a particular podcast (that already exists) in mind, and you should identify the podcast and provide its URL in writing.
-Alternatively, you can imagine a podcast or online publication you want to see (hear?) in the world.
+Alternatively, you can imagine a podcast or online publication you want to see (hear? watch?) in the world.
 In that case, you should give it a name / title.
 Either way, your excerpt should be accompanied by a script or transcript consisting of 500-750 words.
 You should also avoid recommending the book to your listeners or rating it for them.
 (Your review should not be about consumers' purchasing decisions.)
 You should instead focus on which aspects of the novel make it important or relevant right now.

 Here are some questions to help you get started:

 * What are some podcasts you enjoy?
 Why do you listen to them?
 How do they engage fiction and culture?
 If you were to write a review for them, then what would it sound like?
 What sort of content would be appropriate?
 * What sort of podcast do you want to see (hear?) in the world?
 How would it engage fiction and culture?
 If you were to write a review for it, then what would it sound like?
 What sort content would be appropriate?
 * How does talking about a book differ from writing about it?
 How would your style, delivery, and audience change across modes?
 * What makes a good book review?
 When do you consult them?
 Why do others consult them?
 Why listen to one instead of reading it?
 * In a review, how do you balance attention to the particulars of a novel with your general impressions of it?
 * Who is the intended audience for your podcast?
 What would they expect from a review?
 Where and how would they listen to you?
 With headphones or ear buds?
 In a car?
 At home?
 * If you read a passage from your novel aloud, then what does it sound like?
 Will you read passages aloud in your podcast?
 * Have you heard the author of your novel read aloud?
 If so, then what do they sound like?
 How could you include their voice in your podcast?
 * What other sounds may accompany your voice and review?

 If you choose this option, then feel free to compose a review (3-5 minutes) of your selected novel and submit it as an MP3 or WAV file.
 We will assess your podcast for its content, not its production.
 Please do not spend time on the particulars of either recording (including acoustics) or post-production (including editing and effects).
 Focus on content.
 You should submit your WAV or MP3 file with either a script (500-750 words) written prior to the podcast (recommended) or a transcript (500-750 words) produced from it.
 For radio and podcasts, speaking 150 words per minute is the average.
 With your script or transcript, please provide the title and URL for the podcast you have in mind or the title of the podcast you're imagining / creating.